sumeer1/scAEGAN/README.md

 The required libraries are inlcuded in environment.yml file.
 In order to install these libraries, follow the following steps:

-* Creating the conda environment.This will create and install the libraries included in the environment.yml file for training the scAEGAN.
+* Creating the conda environment with the folowing command.
+This will create and install the libraries included in the environment.yml file for training the scAEGAN.
 ```

         conda env create --prefix ./env --file environment.yml --force